 Professors have always been willing to ask tough questions to truly make you stretch and grow your thinking about personal and school leadership.

 The master's in educational administration program greatly impacted the development of my leadership, not only in my classroom, but in my school overall.
 I developed knowledge to help support students and teachers as they grow in their pursuit of improving themselves.
 The NWC program does an excellence job of emphasizing ways to reach all students in their development process, whether that be in the classroom or other ways to connect with students.
+I also had the opportunity to move into an instructional coach position after earning my masters.

 What advice would you give other educators?